Tornadoes of 2009: August 19–20 (United States and Canada)

 The first confirmed tornado cut a 36 km path from southwest of Durham to Markdale, was rated F2 and damaged dozens of homes and buildings.
 A tornado touched down at Clarksburg and was rated F2.
 This tornado had a 9 km path from south of Thornbury to the southeast, affecting Blue Mountain before passing onto Georgian Bay.
 Two separate tornadoes hit Vaughan; the first had a 3.5 km path through the Woodbridge neighborhood and was rated F2, while the second carved a 2.7 km path through the Maple neighborhood and was also rated F2.
 These two tornadoes each damaged dozens of homes, many with significant structural damage and a few requiring demolition.
 Another tornado in the GTA hit near Newmarket, causing serious F1 damage at the Royal Riding Academy.
 A tornado caused a 10 km long, 1 km wide path damage at Gravenhurst and was rated F0.
 An F1 tornado touched down at Milton causing roof and tree damage.
 At Redstone Lake in Haliburton County, an F0 damaged trees and cottages.
 Another tornado affected rural Haliburton County, with F1 tree damage at Haliburton Forest.
 From New Lowel to Edenvale, a tornado travelled 12.6 km, causing F1 damage to two homes and other farm buildings.
 Finally, two probable tornadoes occurred, one hitting Carlow/Mayo Township near Bancroft and causing F1 damage, the other producing F1 damage at Arnstein, near North Bay.

 One death and some serious injuries occurred in Durham, mostly at a conservation area campground.
 The southern edge of Durham suffered heavy structural damage, including the complete destruction of a press plant, as well as serious damage to several more buildings in the town's small industrial park.
 In the Woodbridge and Maple areas of Vaughan just northwest of Toronto, the mayor declared a state of emergency for the city, 175 homes were evacuated because of heavy structural damage and some of those houses have been condemned, only minor injuries.

 An EF0 tornado was also reported from the same system in Ross County, Ohio.
 In total, 49 tornadoes touched down over the two days.

 September

 There were 10 tornadoes reported in the US in September, of which 8 were confirmed.

-September 7 (South America)
+September 7-8 (South America)

 A deadly outbreak of tornadoes struck Argentina and Brazil on September 7.
-The deadliest tornado, rated EF4, touched down in the Misiones Province, passing near the towns of Tobuna and San Pedro.
+The deadliest tornado, rated F4 touched down in the Misiones Province, passing near the towns of Tobuna and San Pedro.
 Several homes were completely swept away, trees were completely debarked, and vehicles were mangled as the tornado moved through the area.
 The tornado killed 11 people.
 Argentinian President Cristina Fernandez de Kirchner visited the storm-strucken area soon afterwards.
-The same supercell spawned a second EF4 tornado that hit Guaraciaba, in the Santa Carina, Brazil.
+The same supercell spawned a second F4 tornado that hit Guaraciaba, in the Santa Carina state, Brazil.
 The tornado swept away many homes, killing four.